 Canada Fresh Dog Food Review

-Judging by its ingredients alone, Canada Fresh Dog Food looks like an above-average wet product.
+Based on its ingredients alone, Canada Fresh looks like an above-average canned dog food.

 As a group, the brand features an average protein content of 41% and a mean fat level of 36%.
 Together, these figures suggest a carbohydrate content of 15% for the overall product line.

 Which means that this Canada Fresh product line contains…